 Given the current pandemic crisis, we are only meeting online via Zoom.
 Once the pandemic passes, we will be hosting events in the GTA and possibly in different arts centres throughout Ontario (Hamilton, Stratford, London, Orillia, Bayfield, etc.).
-An FCA Toronto member has generally offered us access to a new gallery space she is developing in central Toronto and it will be our base for future exhibitions and workshops.
+We are currently exhibiting at the Art of Emotions Gallery in Toronto.

 11. When is the next exhibition?

-We are currently planning three exhibitions for the 2021 year to take place in the late spring, mid-summer and fall.
-We hope the last two of these will be in-person exhibitions at an art gallery in Toronto.
+We are currently planning three exhibitions for the 2022 year to take place in the late spring, mid-summer and fall.

 12. When is the next professional development event?